linkeunid/hello-go/README.md

 - **Clean Architecture**: Each service follows a layered architecture (server → service → repository)
 - **Mock Services**: Support for mock implementations for development and testing
 - **Environment-Based Configuration**: Different settings for development, staging, and production
+- **Multiple Database Support**: Works with both MySQL and PostgreSQL

 ## Project Structure